cosmopaladin/synthetic-image-error/README.md

 ### Tuning
 python pytorch_training.py --mode tune --n-trials 10
 The default for number of trials is 10
 All runs with a saved checkpoint are logged in training_report.txt.
 Epoch stats are also logged to checkpoint_history.txt
+Also logs what it considers the single best run to hyperparameter_study.txt, but I encourage exploring the other logs as well while tuning.

 ### Train new model (default)
 python pytorch_training.py